Trey Quinn: Washington Redskins

-Quinn was drafted by the Washington Redskins in the 7th round (256th overall) of the 2018 NFL Draft, making him Mr. Irrelevant.
+Quinn was selected by the Washington Redskins in the seventh round (256th overall) of the 2018 NFL draft, making him Mr. Irrelevant.

 He suffered a high-ankle injury during the first game of the season and was subsequently placed on injured reserve a few days later.
 He was activated off injured reserve on November 14, 2018.
-He was placed back on injured reserve on December 5, 2018 after re-injuring his ankle.
+He was placed back on injured reserve on December 5, 2018, after re-injuring his ankle.
 He finished his rookie year with 75 receiving yards and 1 touchdown on 9 receptions.

 In Week 1 of the 2019 NFL season against the Philadelphia Eagles, Quinn caught 4 passes for 33 yards and a touchdown as the Redskins lost 27–32.
 In the Week 13 win against the Carolina Panthers, he was removed from the game after sustaining a helmet-to-helmet hit on a punt return and was diagnosed with a concussion.
 After missing the next two games due to concussion symptoms, he was placed on injured reserve on December 17, 2019.
 Quinn was waived on September 5, 2020.